10 Top Photography Composition Rules

 Doing so will add balance and interest to your photo.
 Some cameras even offer an option to superimpose a rule of thirds grid over the LCD screen, making it even easier to use.

 Placing your main subject off-centre, as with the rule of thirds, creates a more interesting photo, but it can leave a void in the scene which can make it feel empty.
-You should balance the "weight" of your subject by including another object of lesser importance to fill the space.
+You can achieve a balanced composition and even out the main subject's "visual weight" by including another object of lesser importance to fill the space.